 Introduction

-Information affecting to online business is advancing Information affecting to online business is advancing at a dizzying rate because of the arrival of the age of big data.
+Information affecting online business is advancing Information affecting online business is advancing at a dizzying rate because of the arrival of the age of big data.
 For instance, Amazon receives an average of 900 million customers every day.
 Users of e-commerce platforms are now confronted with the issue of information explosion.
 The problems caused by an unnecessary amount of information are addressed by a recommendation system, which can determine the requirements and pursuits of users through an analysis of the collected data from their previous interactions.
 And then assist those users in making decisions regarding appropriate options.
-In recent years, researchers have been able to get the great majority of the research efforts that have been done on recommendation systems [1][2][3].
+In recent years, researchers have been able to get the great majority of the research efforts that have been done on recommendation systems123.

 One of the most effective ways to filter through this information is to rely on the suggestions of other people who are faced with a large amount of data that the normal internet user encounters daily.
 Recommendations might have come in a variety of formats, including spoken words, letters of recommendation, reports from the news media, public surveys, travel guides, website evaluations, and so on.
 Over the last 15 years, several large electronic sites have included recommendation systems to facilitate this natural social process.
-The major goal of these systems is to help consumers find the most relevant and useful information among the vast amount of material accessible online, including but not limited to news articles, web pages, pictures, and more [4].
+The major goal of these systems is to help consumers find the most relevant and useful information among the vast amount of material accessible online, including but not limited to news articles, web pages, pictures, and more4.

 Recommendation System

 A recommendation system is an electronic operator that helps consumers identify the most useful items or services based on the customers' past preferences or tastes.
-A well-designed recommender system would analyze the preferences that are either inferred or explicitly expressed by each consumer and will automatically offer a selection of items or services [5].
+A well-designed recommender system would analyze the preferences that are either inferred or explicitly expressed by each consumer and will automatically offer a selection of items or services5.
 Delivering outcomes promptly is one of the advantages of a recommendation system.
 The parallel execution of algorithms can make it easier to generate output without sacrificing performance.
 These benefits are:

 Large volumes of data can be handled quickly, resulting in increased efficiency.